chirag127/Reader-Mode-Browser-Extension/README.md

 ## 🧠 How It Works

-The extension uses Mozilla's Readability.js algorithm to identify and extract the main content of a webpage, removing distractions like ads, sidebars, and navigation elements.
+The extension uses Google's Gemini 2.0 Flash Lite AI model to identify and extract the main content of a webpage, removing distractions like ads, sidebars, and navigation elements.
 It then presents this content in a clean, customizable format optimized for reading.

+As a fallback mechanism, the extension also includes Mozilla's Readability.js algorithm for content extraction when the Gemini API is unavailable or for offline use.

 ## 📸 Screenshots